ludojmj/react-hooks-netcore-identity/README.md

-# CRUD: React with Hooks, .NET Core 3.x Web API, Identity, SQLite
+# All-In-One CRUD

 ```bash
 git clone https://github.com/ludojmj/react-hooks-netcore-identity.git
 ```

+Developing a CRUD Web App is just an excuse.
-The aim of this project is to gather in one place the simplest technologies for a CRUD App:
+The aim of this project is to gather, in a single place, useful front and back ends development tools:

 - A Database with SQLite;
-- A CRUD Web API server in .NET Core 3.x;
+- A Web API server with .NET Core 3.x;
 - A client App in React with Hooks;
-- The client and the server use an external service for identity management, authorization, and API security.
+- A link to an external service for identity management, authorization, and API security.

 ## Quick start